Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     }
     ```

-- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested `AirfieldControllerTests`.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested `AirfieldControllerTests`.

 <img src="../../Images/Screenshot-AirfieldControllerTests.png" width="800">